Iglesia ni Cristo: Outreach

+Housing and resettlement projects

+The first major housing project (pamayanan) of the INC was developed in 1965 at Barrio Maligaya in Laur, Nueva Ecija.
+Intended as a haven for persecuted members, Barrio Maligaya also saw the advent of an INC congregation in the area.
+It was also the setting of the INC film Ang Paglikas (The Exodus), which was released on the occasion of the 100th birth anniversary of Eraño Manalo in 2025.
+Later housing projects include Bagong Buhay in Palayan, Nueva Ecija, and Tagumpay in Rodriguez, Rizal (Montalban), which also developed INC congregations in their respective areas.
+Housing for INC ministers and their families were also provided for in Quezon City.

 On March 14, 2014, after conducting a worship service in Tacloban, Leyte, INC executive minister Eduardo V. Manalo, led the groundbreaking ceremony of the EVM Self-Sustainable Community Rehabilitation Project in Sitio New Era, a 3000-hectare property of the church in Brgy.
 Langit, Alang-alang, Leyte.
-The project which costs more than one billion pesos includes at least 1000 housing units for the survivors of super typhoon Haiyan.
+The project, which costs more than one billion pesos, includes at least 1,000 housing units for the survivors of super typhoon Haiyan.
 Garments and dried fish factories, and eco-farming project are also included to provide livelihood to the community.
 More than 150,000 hunger relief packages were also given which contains 3 kilos of rice, canned goods and instant noodles aside from the free medical and dental services conducted that day.
 On January 23, 2015, Manalo inaugurated the livelihood and housing project.

 On November 9, 2015, Manalo inaugurated a community project for Kabihug tribe, an indigenous group in Camarines Norte.
 The project is situated in a 100-hectare land which includes 300 housing units, calamansi orchard, ecological farm, dried fish factory, garments factory, clinic, learning center, and an INC worship building.
 After 6 months, another housing and eco-farming community project was inaugurated by the church on May 27, 2016, for the B'laan tribe in Bgy.
 Danlag, Tampakan South, South Cotabato in southern Philippines.